jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: Yeah.

-A: I mean, they might, at Glenn Ivy, they may take it once a year.
+A: I mean, they might, at Glen Ivy, they may take it once a year.
 But for flying, sometimes they'll say, you know, you've got to have it on fresh four months.

 Q: Yeah, I actually had it work.
 Once, if you're in Denver, when I was coming back from Denver, they actually accepted the letter.
 The first one, when I went out in Burbank, for whatever reason, at Whole Foods, for the salary, I guess the woman was wearing something or something, they swab.
 And if it's positive in the swab, and it was positive, oh, they went nuts.
 Yeah.
 Even though my luggage went through the x-ray, they double-checked it.
 They tore up my, oh, really something.